Power Ranger Toys

 Pros:

-- Affordable and easy to gift
+• Affordable and easy to wrap up as a gift

-- Includes bonus extras like tattoos and a door hanger
+• Includes bonus extras like tattoos and a door hanger

 Cons:

-- Durability may vary between pieces
+• Durability can vary between individual pieces

 Power Rangers Beast Morphers Beast-X King Morpher